Go Back

 • If using bacon, slice it into ~10cm long strips.

-• Heat up some neutral oil in a frying pan over medium high heat or ideally on an electric grill at 200°C. A cast iron or stainless steel surface is best so you can use metal spatulas in the following steps.
+• Heat up some neutral oil in a frying pan over medium-high heat or ideally on an electric grill at 200°C. A cast iron or stainless steel surface is best so you can use metal spatulas in the following steps.

 Note: If you have two pans or a large enough grill surface, you should make two at a time.
+If you can't, pre-heat the oven to 75°C to keep the first one(s) warm later.

-• Once the oil is hot, add one fourth of the batter to it and shape it into a round disk that is about 15cm in diameter and about 2 cm high.
+• Shape it into a round disk that is about 15cm in diameter and about 2 cm high.
 (Yes, they're pretty thick!)

 Add the toppings